swimlane/ngx-charts/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities in the following versions:
+We release patches for security vulnerabilities in the latest major version of the package:

 | Version | Supported          |
 | ------- | ------------------ |